 It is only 26 km, so having a day, anyone can travel it, albeit making some stops.

 Lowest point: 375 m

 Type of surface: mixed

 There are some quite steep uphill passages, so it is best to tackle them slowly, especially if you are not very trained.
 In hot weather it is necessary to bring a good supply of water, because especially after Monzuno there are several sections in the middle of the forest without access to water.

 Starting location: Badolo

 Municipality of arrival: San Benedetto Val di Sambro

 For May and June temperatures, however, in case of bad weather-even prior to the start-you will encounter a lot of sections in the mud (this does not apply to the second stage, which is usually well traveled).

 The Via degli Dei is a very fascinating route, retracing long stretches of the ancient Roman Via Flaminia Militare, connecting the cities of Bologna and Florence along the Apennines.

-There are many possible variants: this is the one that through a multi-day trek travels the Way in its standard route, tested by our editorial staff.
+There are many possible variants: this is the one that in Mtb travels the Way in the standard way, tested by our editorial staff.